-As in previous influenza seasons, free influenza vaccination is offered during the 2020-2021 season to special groups at risk of developing serious and complicated influenza illness.
+Free influenza vaccination is offered seasonally during the fall and winter to special groups at risk of developing serious and complicated influenza illness.
 The risk groups include for example elderly people aged 65 years and above, pregnant women and chronically ill people.
-Vaccination not only reduces the risk of infection with influenza; it also reduces the risk of developing serious conditions, risk of admission to hospital and risk of death if you do get infected with influenza, even though you received the vaccination.